Insulation

 • Common thicknesses: 120–200 mm+ (depends on target U-value, wall type and climate).

-Always design by U-value calculation and the chosen system certification.
+Always design by U-value calculation, product datasheets, local project requirements and the chosen ETICS system documentation.

 1. 🧱 Adhesive (and/or mechanical fixings) suitable for substrate.